A study of interacting scalar field model from the perspective of the dynamical systems theory: Basic equations of scalar field and construction of autonomous system

 In an interacting scenario when DE interacts with DM through an interaction term $Q$, the individual component (DE and DM) conserves separately and hence the conservation equations for scalar field and matter (with the term $Q$) take the following form :

 and

 where the sign of interaction term $Q$ specifies the direction of energy flow in the dark sector.
 For example, $Q>0$ indicates the flow of energy transfers from DE to DM while for $Q<0$ the flow of energy transfers from DM to DE.
-Now, evolution equation for the scalar field (from Eqn. (\ref{continuity-scalar}), using Eqn. (\ref{energy density scalar}) and Eqn. (\ref{pressure scalar})) with non-canonical term takes the form
+Now, evolution equation for the scalar field (from Eq. (\ref{continuity-scalar}), using Eq. (\ref{energy density scalar}) and Eq. (\ref{pressure scalar})) with coupling term takes the form

 where the symbol `prime' denotes the derivative with respect to scalar field ($'\equiv \frac{d}{d\phi}$) .
 Since the evolution equations are very much complicated in the interacting scenario it is quite impossible to obtain an exact analytical solution from the Friedmann equation, acceleration equation and conservation.
 We try to obtain a qualitative picture of this cosmological model, we adopt dynamical system approach and for that choose the following dynamical variables